-ALTER TABLE is often necessary, but it can be risky in a production environment for many reasons.
+ALTER TABLE is often necessary, but it can be risky in production environments for many reasons.
 It is a destructive command, meaning that it can delete some data and cannot be rolled back.
-It acquires locks that can cause problems, especially if you have some form of high availability.
-It can obviously be a quite heavy operation.
+It acquires locks that can cause various problems, especially if you have some form of high availability.
+With big tables, it can obviously be a quite expensive operation.
 Also, some MySQL and MariaDB features are not designed to allow safely change table structures.

 There are solutions for these problems, and good practices to follow when altering tables.
 For example, it is often a good idea to use a tool like pt-online-schema-change or gh-ost to modify tables (and sometimes it is a good idea not to use them).
 Specifying options like

 LOCK also helps us to gain more control.
 But these topics will probably be discussed in a future article.

 For now, let’s focus on the risks instead.
 It’s important to understand them, before deciding what to do or how.

 This is just a quick reference.
 It could be incomplete and all details are missing.
 If you would like to know more about some of these points, or if you have some more risks to add to this list, please write a comment below.

 EDIT: In MariaDB the use of external tools for ALTER TABLEs may be obsolete after MDEV-16329 Cross-engine ALTER ONLINE TABLE is completed and released.
 Thanks to Marko Makela for reporting this in the comments.

 ALTER TABLE operations require a table copy.
 Before starting, we need to be sure that we have enough space on disk.
 If we have slaves, we should be sure that our slaves also have enough disk space.